 I completed a double Bachelor degree in ‘Mathematics’ and ‘Physics & Astronomy’ at the University of Amsterdam (UvA) in 2017.
 After that I obtained my MSc. degree in one year from the University of Amsterdam.
 I further studied in Sweden (Lund), and pursued research projects as part of international summer programs in the US (Washington DC), Denmark (Copenhagen) and The Netherlands.
-After doing short research fellowships in Amsterdam, Edinburgh, Birmingham (U. of Birmingham) and Melbourne (Monash), I now started my PhD at Harvard University.
+After doing short research fellowships in Amsterdam (UvA), Edinburgh, Birmingham (U. of Birmingham) and Melbourne (Monash), I am now pursuing my PhD at Harvard University.

-In my current research I work on the mergers between black holes and neutron stars (BH-NS).
+In my current research I work on the mergers between black holes and neutron stars (BH-NS), NS-NS and BH-BHs and binary evolution population synthesis simulations.
 I work at Harvard in the Cosmic Transient group of Edo Berger and am in addition also an active member of the COMPAS group.

 Besides my research, I enjoy spending time and energy on doing several other things for the Astronomy Community including initiating a facebook group to support early-career astronomers, an conference session at the EAS for early-career astronomers and their supporters as well as BH-NS systems, I mentor and supervise students, give outreach talks and am in several organizing committees.
 See for more information the other pages on this website.